wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 Verify that you can run Docker without sudo by running the following command:

 ```
-docker run hello-world
+docker version
 ```

-If you see the message "Hello from Docker!", it means that Docker is now configured to run without sudo.
+If you see the curent docker version and no error, it means that Docker is now configured to run without sudo.

 ## Downloading and extracting the artifact